Updates to the Seniors Co-Payment Program

 Diabetic testing strips

-The Ontario Drug Benefit program covers the cost for a maximum number of diabetic testing strips based on your current treatment method and clinical guidelines set by the Canadian Diabetes Association.
+The Ontario Drug Benefit program covers the cost for a maximum number of diabetic testing strips based on your current treatment method and clinical guidelines set by the Diabetes Canada.

 This table shows the type of treatment and number of test strips covered.